Jimmy Buffett's Margaritaville: Cruises

-On December 8, it was announced that a partnership was reached with Bahamas Paradise Cruise Line and Margaritaville.
-The cruise line will be rebranded as Margaritaville at Sea.
-The line's sole ship the Grand Classica will be renamed the Margaritaville Paradise following a multimillion dollar refit in April 2022.
-The refit will change the ship's interiors and venues to match the Margaritaville brand and décor.
-It is set to begin sailing starting April 30.
-It will operate 2 day cruises from the Port of Palm Beach to Freeport, Bahamas.
+On December 8, 2021, it was announced that a partnership was reached with Bahamas Paradise Cruise Line and Margaritaville.
+The cruise line was rebranded as Margaritaville at Sea, and the line's sole ship, the Grand Classica was renamed as Margaritaville at Sea Paradise following a multimillion-dollar refit in 2022.
+Many of the ship's interiors and venues were rebranded to match the Margaritaville brand and décor.
+It currently operates 3 day/2 night cruises from the Port of Palm Beach to Grand Bahama Island.

+In popular culture

+Margaritaville is featured in the 2015 film Jurassic World as one of the restaurants in the fictional theme park, with Buffett himself making a cameo appearance as one of the guests running away from the Pteranodon attack, carrying a pair of margaritas.

+In 2023, YouTube content creators Eddy Burback and Ted Nivison took a road trip to visit and eat at every single Margaritaville in the United States and Canada, chronicling their journeys in two separate videos, similar to their adventure the previous year visiting every Rainforest Cafe in North America.